uc-cdis/gen3-qa/README.md

 # Gen3 Automatic Integration Test
 Test steps are written in steps folder (ie test setup and utility functions) while the details to each test are declared in assertions folder.
 Two folders `portal` and `apis` contains tests for portal and REST apis respectively.

+Some tests are run on the account cdis.autotest@gmail.com.
+Verify that you have this user added to your user.yaml for the commons you will test.
+You'll then need to run `gen3 runjob usersync` to update the users.

 Testing requires the following environment variables
 `ACCESS_TOKEN`: used for requests, provided by fence
 `EXPIRED_ACCESS_TOKEN`: used to test result for expired access token, provided by fence